-Our Hall of Fame award is our highest accolade that is given in recognition of an individual’s long and outstanding commitment to BBN and B2B Marketing.
+Our Hall of Fame award is our highest accolade in recognition of an individual’s long and outstanding commitment to BBN and B2B Marketing.
 This year we gave this award to the most significant individual in our history, BBN’s founder, Tim Hazlehurst.

-As part of our 30 year celebrations, we were very honoured to welcome Tim to our annual Academy and have him present BBN’s Golden Bees awards, which recognise the high standards of work our BBN Partners deliver on behalf of clients.
+As part of our 30-year celebrations, we were very honoured to welcome Tim to our annual Academy and have him present BBN’s Golden Bee awards, which recognise the high standards of work our BBN Partners deliver on behalf of clients.

 He also took the time to share his top seven personal rules of B2B Marketing, so here they are:

 - Process efficiency – The more efficient your process the more chance of success, which seems blindingly obvious but in the early stages of any technological advance, clients and agencies often take the technology development as the answer itself, rather than the delivery mechanism.
 This in turn means that differentiation; the brand and sincere relationship building; are often neglected at the alter of the technology wizardry.
 Objectives tend to become quantitative in the early stages of these new technologies, especially in the clients eyes, and it is very easy to see the technology as the solution rather than the enabler.

 - Brand Strength – Often unappreciated and sometimes neglected during those quantitative periods always remember… “Your ability to attract and convert enquiries/leads is directly proportional to your brand strength, so measure it and prove it!!

 - The 4 Cs – in the 80s Phil Cottler’s 4 Ps of Marketing were translated for the B2B world by my good friend and then, network mentor, Bob Lauterborn, into the 4Cs of B2B.
 The 4 Ps were from the FMCG world of the 1960’s and needed translating for the B2B process with its complex DMUs and lengthy timescales